The Heathway Centre

 Our carers' cards are aimed at helping parents and carers get recognition for caring for a child with a disability or additional need, valid until their 25th birthday.
 The card is transferable so can be used by any person caring for the child or young person to show that they are the carer.
 The card can be used as evidence when accessing some leisure activities, as many local and national attractions do offer discounts for a carer.
 You should always ask before booking an activity.

-To apply for a new or replacement carers' card, complete our application form and return it in person to The Heathway Centre.
+To apply for a new or replacement carers' card, complete our application form and return it electronically to TheHeathwayCentre@lbbd.gov.uk.
 You’ll need to attach a recent passport sized photo of your child with their full name and date of birth written on the back of the photograph.
+We are happy to receive a photograph of the completed form if you are unable to fill this out electronically.
+Please do not drop it off at the centre as the centre is currently closed to the public due to COVID.

 Do you have a child or young person with a learning difficulty or disability?
 Do they find it hard to wait to use a public toilet?